• Skip to main content

 Are Gas-filled Windows Non-Toxic?

-Windows filled with argon or krypton gas have a higher insulative value and both gasses are considered non-toxic.
+Windows filled with argon or krypton gas have a higher insulative value, and both gases are considered non-toxic.

 Are Low-E Coatings Non-Toxic?

-The two main types of Low-E coatings are both non-toxic.
-The “soft coat” is a mechanically applied silver coating that is within a double pane window system.
-You will have no exposure to the silver.
-A “hard coat” is a layer of tin oxide that is applied while the glass is still hot.
-The tin is a more integral part of the glass in this case, and is therefore not a risk.
+The two main types of low-e coatings are both non-toxic.
+Either silver, tin oxide, indium tin oxide or titanium dioxide is applied to the glass in either a mechanically applied coating that is within a double pane window system, or it’s applied while the glass is still hot making it a more integral part of the glass.

 Sealing Around Windows